Seizures of Cash at the Airport

 Because many people don’t immediately contest the seizure, federal agents have figured out an easy way to separate large amounts of money from suspected drug smugglers, money laundering, or bulk cash smuggling suspects.

 After the seizure of money from a person at the airport, the agents might write you a receipt for an “undisclosed amount of U.S. Currency” before depositing the cash into an “Asset Forfeiture Fund” managed by the Department of Justice.
+You are then allowed to contest the seizure of the referenced currency in the United States District Court.

+How do you get seized money back after an airport seizure?
+Although you can petition for remission or mitigation, those administrative options don’t work.
 Instead, talk to an attorney about “filing a claim” for court action (sometimes called “early judicial intervention”).
-We can explain how to get seized money back from the airport.
+We can explain how to get the money seized at the airport.

 Call us at 813-250-0500 to discuss your case.